 Hospitalizations are also experiencing a similar trend, bumping upwards of 46 new hospitalizations for COVID last week.
-The hospital census, which measures the total number of people in a hospital each day does show a small upward trend over the past couple of weeks, from 3% to 6% of beds.
-While this increase is still small, it has still presented problems for the hospital system, as it is also dealing with cases among staff which has created staffing issues.
+That results in a doubling in the rate of new hospitalizations per capita over the past couple of weeks.
+The hospital census, which measures the total number of people in a hospital each day does show a small upward trend over the past couple of weeks, going from around 15 beds out of 650 filled with COVID patients to now in the mid-30s.
+While we're still nowhere near where we were with the Omicron wave, the direction is still concerning for the healthcare system.
+This also presents additional problems for the hospital system as it is also dealing with cases among staff which has created staffing issues.